angular/dgeni/README.md

 to validate the properties of this Processor.

+** Note that the validation feature has been moved to its own Dgeni Package `processorValidation`.
+Currently dgeni automatically adds this new package to a new instance of dgeni so that is still available for backward compatibility.
+In a future release this package will be moved to `dgeni-packages`.**

 ### Defining a Processor

 You define Processors just like you would a Service: